A legal note from Marshal Willick about a malpractice risk in old divorce cases involving pensions.

 It is that sort of potential that makes these cases so dangerous for counsel – every defective pension division order remains a ticking time bomb for decades.
 In recent years, the great majority of my expert testimony work has been for plaintiffs or defendants in pension and survivorship attorney malpractice cases.

-What I advised the judge to do was review his old former case list, and figure out whether he might have prepared similar retirement orders (PERS, military, Civil Service, regular QDRO) – both for the benefit of his former clients, and in an effort to reduce his exposure to possible future malpractice claims
+What I advised the judge to do was review his old former case list, and figure out whether he might have prepared similar retirement orders (PERS, military, Civil Service, regular QDRO) – both for the benefit of his former clients, and in an effort to reduce his exposure to possible future malpractice claims.

 The lesson for individuals who obtained retirement benefit division orders from someone who might not be entirely informed in the field is to have those orders checked – preferably before retirement, and certainly before anyone dies, at a consultation with this office or someone else who has taken the time and made the effort to be well-versed.